cpaproth/sk/README.md

 # *sk*

 Skat-Konferenz is the popular german card game Skat played online combined with videoconferencing.
-Copyright (C) 2012 Carsten Paproth.
+Copyright (C) 2012 Carsten Paproth (carpa at freenet dot de).
 This program is free software and comes with ABSOLUTELY NO WARRANTY.
 Licensed under the terms of [GPLv3](http://www.gnu.org/licenses/).

 Skat-Konferenz is written in C++ by using only portable libraries, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now,